in 52 Weeks

 I’ve written about my great uncle Frank Flucawa (1883-1974) many times.
 I remember Frank as the man who wore merino wool cardigans with a shirt and tie.
 But, when I look at old photographs of Frank I see him wearing a wide variety of clothing.
 Everything from kimono robes to flannel shirts and a jean jacket.
 But, the two I like the most he sports bow ties.
 One is from about 1907 in a very formal suit and the other is from about 1937 wearing a leather coat.

 My aunt Lois LaFara (1917-2003) once told me the dress she is wearing in this photo (below, top left) was her favorite.
 She probably told me what color it was, but sadly I have forgotten.
-Here is another of my favorite old photographs.
+Next, is one of my favorite old photographs.
 This is great aunt Roxie King (1895-1911) as a teenager modeling a charmingly oversized hat and coat (top center).
 On the top right, below, is a photo of my grandmother Pearl Osborne with her two sisters, Grace and Sadie, about 1911.
 I like this photo because of the hats, particularly the toque-like hat worn by my aunt Grace.
 The remaining three photographs (below, bottom row) are my great-great aunts Alma (1879-1968), Vada (1883-1966), and Maggie (1890-1965) Rumple wearing rather interesting outfits.
 All three are cabinet cards and are undated, but I estimate they were all taken about 1900.

 My mother made many of my outfits when I was a child.
 Too bad we did not have easy-to-use point-and-shoot cameras or digital photography, then I would have photos of all the great outfits she made for me.
 Instead, I am limited to photos taken at Christmas or other occasions.
 Here are a few I could scrounge up.

-From 1974 this is a swirl style skirt in gingham cotton with a coordinating wrap blouse.
+From 1974 this is a swirl style skirt in gingham cotton with coordinating wrap blouse.
 The skirt pieces were difficult to cut and sew.